Abusing Cache Line Dirty States to Leak Information in Commercial Processors: Stability of WB Channels

-We simulated a pseudo-random replacement policy for an 8-way cache on gem5.
-In the above sequence, we access dirty cache lines in a loop to ensure they are in the target set.
-Then we access the replacement set, and the probability of at least one dirty cache line being replaced is measured and recorded.
-We repeated the test 10,000 times under distinct replacement set size and a different number of dirty cache line configurations, and the final results are shown in Table 5.
+We simulated a pseudo-random replacement policy for an eight-way cache on gem5.
+We constructed an experiment similar to that in Section~\ref{section:replacement}.
+The difference was that we used more dirty cache lines and a larger replacement set.
+In the sequence, we accessed $d$ dirty cache lines in a loop to ensure they were in the target set.
+Then, we accessed the replacement set, and the probability of at least one dirty cache line being replaced was measured and recorded.
+We repeated the test 10\,000 times under distinct replacement set sizes and configurations with different numbers of dirty cache lines, and the final results are shown in Table~\ref{table:multi_probability}.
+The results show that using appropriate $d$ and $L$ values (for example, $d=3$ and $L=12$), a stable WB channel can be established in a cache using a random replacement policy.

 \begin{scriptsize}

 \end{scriptsize}